 Originally the Prague Metronome was seen as an artistic but temporary exhibit in the larger General Exhibition and it’s ultimate job was to open the event so it began operation on the first day of the fair on May 15th 1991.
 It’s only after the event on the Czech independence day 28th October 1991 that they decided to make it permanent.
 The story of the Prague Metronome is included in my Old Town and Jewish Quarter Walking Tour.

-The location for the Prague Metronome on the edge of Letna Park was infamous in that for 7 years between 1955 and 1962 it had hosted an extremely large statue of Josef Stalin looking across the Cech Bridge in the direction of Paris Street and ultimately the Old Town Square.
+The location for the Prague Metronome on the edge of Letna Park was infamous in that for 7 years between 1955 and 1962 it had hosted the huge Stalin Statue looking across the Cech Bridge in the direction of Paris Street and ultimately the Old Town Square.
 The blowing up of that statue in 1962 had caused one issue though.
 Could the foundation of the old Stalin Statue, possibly damaged by the explosives, hold the weight of the Prague Metronome?
 That answer was yes.
 What was not known was whether it could take that weight PLUS the weight of any crane required to position it.
 This they were not sure about that so when it came to the heavier parts of the construction they used a military helicopter.

 The whole Prague Metronome construction is 23 metres tall and it’s kinetic i.e. it has a winding mechanism and a counterweight just like a grandfather clock so the red bit that you see moving from side to side is the pendulum.
 The thing is that the counterweight in your average clock doesn’t weigh 2 tons.
 If you’re wondering how fast it is, that is one 60 degree arc every 10 seconds or 6 beats per minute so you can’t exactly dance to it.